TL;DR

 2. Approval Studio

-Approval Studio is a feedback tool built specifically for design teams, especially those agency-side that work with external teams and clients.
+Approval Studio is a tool built specifically for design teams, especially those agency-side that work with external teams and clients.

 Key features: